 The wick, which must be free of grease, is moistened with distilled water.
 Dirty or crusty wicks should be replaced.
 Care should be taken not to introduce a water bridge between the wick and the radiation shield.

-The instrument is normally operated with the thermometers held vertically.
-The thermometer stems should be protected from solar radiation by turning the instrument so that the lateral shields are in line with the sun. he instrument should be tilted so that the inlet ducts open into the wind, but care should be taken so that solar radiation does not fall on the thermometer bulbs.
+The instrument is normally operated with the thermometers held vertically, ideally by mounting it on a stand.
+The thermometer stems should be protected from solar radiation by turning the instrument so that the lateral shields are in line with the sun.
+If the instrument is hand-held, it should be tilted so that the inlet ducts open into the wind, but care should be taken so that solar radiation does not fall on the thermometer bulbs.
 A wind screen is necessary in very windy conditions when the rotation of the aspirator is otherwise affected.

 The psychrometer should be in thermal equilibrium with the surrounding air.
 At air temperatures above 0 °C, at least three measurements at 1 min intervals should be taken following an aspiration period.
 Below 0 °C it is necessary to wait until the freezing process has finished, and to observe whether there is water or ice on the wick.
 During the freezing and thawing processes the wet-bulb temperature remains constant at 0 °C. In the case of outdoor measurements, several measurements should be taken and the average taken.
 Thermometer readings should be made with a resolution of 0.1 K or better.